vsoch/spack-changes/data/specs/README.md

 $ python generate_specs.py axom ascent
 ```

+This will write output to [packages](packages).
 Note that you can also generate a list of packages:

 ```bash
 $ spack list > packages.txt